plebbit/plebbit-cli/README.md

 # Usage

+## The data/config path of Plebbit
+This is the directory where plebbit-cli will keep its config, as well as data for local subplebbits:
+- macOS: ~/Library/Application Support/plebbit
+- Windows: %LOCALAPPDATA%\plebbit
+- Linux: ~/.local/share/plebbit

 ## Running Daemon

 In Bash (or powershell if you're on Windows), run `plebbit daemon` to able to connect to the network.
 You need to have the `plebbit daemon` terminal running to be able to execute other commands.